google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Mix a little glitter with some ordinary embossing powder and use as above.
 This could allow you to make gold or black glitter embossing!

-• Take a plastic container and plastic spoon, add some Dazzling Diamonds to the container, add a drop of Reinker ot the container, and work the colour through the powder till it is evenly coloured.
+• Take a plastic container and plastic spoon, add some Dazzling Diamonds to the container, add a drop of Reinker to the container, and work the colour through the powder till it is evenly coloured.
 Allow the glitter to sit for a couple of hours to dry out, stirring it through occasionally.
 Use as above.

 Do You Have A Favourite Handmade Card to Share?